sverx/devkitSMS/assets2banks/README.md

 ### asset attribute :segment

-The :segment attribute can be used to import part(s) of an asset only, instead of importing the whole file (which is the default behavior when no :segment attribute is present).
+The :segment attribute can be used to import only part(s) of a *binary* asset, instead of importing the whole file (which is the default behavior when no :segment attribute is present).
 More than one :segment attribute can be used on a single assets, if needed.

 By using: